binoc-graveyard/aura-fiveohpoint2/docs/CONTRIBUTING.md

 ## General guideline for submitting pull requests

 Most of our code changes will likely be submitted by collaborators from our community.
 This will be ported from other projects (e.g. Mozilla-based code) or new implementations, or a mix.
-The standard way of getting your code into Pale Moon or GRE is by way of creating a pull request against the master branch (trunk).
+The standard way of getting your code into into the tree is by way of creating a pull request against the trunk branch.

 A good pull request will:
 - **Have an issue associated with it!** Even though GitHub offers very similar tools for PRs as it does for issues, any reasoning behind code commits in a PR have to be explained in an accompanying issue.